Yarden-zamir/me-Mind-Stone/posts/index.md

 # What Are You Doing Yarden?

-I always wanted to write more than just to myself, this is my attempt to do so, by making my writing [[Public by default]] and thus making the friction point on the **hiding** action instead of on the **sharing** one, thus increasing the [[Action Potential model|Action Potential]] of my desired goal
+I always wanted to write more than just to myself, this is my attempt to do so, by making my writing [[Public by default]] and thus making the friction point on the **hiding** action instead of on the **sharing** one, and increasing the [[Action Potential model|Action Potential]] of my desired goal

 # Half Baked